divvungiellatekno/course-HU-2018-2021/2021_Creutz/CreutzV2021.md

 In our infrastructure, both are finite state transducers.
 The acceptor is built from our general analyser, but restricted to only normatively correct forms.

-The error model contains a standard permutation fst for the relevant alphabet, with language specific additions based on the likely errors made by writers.
+The error model contains a standard permutation fst for the relevant alphabet, with language specific additions based on likely errors made by writers.

 ### Short turnaround during development